-Schedule of full-time building engineers (IBEW) benefits
+Schedule of full-time building engineers (IUOE Local 399) benefits

 The college offers two medical insurance plans: Blue Cross and Blue Shield of Illinois PPO and HMO Illinois.
 Both provide access to a cost-saving, mail-order prescription program and various discount programs.
 The college pays a portion of the premium for employee and dependent coverage.*

-The college offers a dental plan through Delta Dental for employees and their families, with an option of selecting an HMO or PPO/Premier plan.
+The college offers a dental plan through Delta Dental for employees and their families, with the option of selecting an HMO or PPO/Premier plan.
 The college pays a portion of the premium for employee and dependent coverage.*

 Life and Long Term Disability Insurances

 Group term employee life and accidental death and dismemberment policy at two times base annual salary or $100,000, whichever is greater, rounded up to the nearest thousand, is provided at no cost to the employee up to a maximum of $350,000.
-Eligible employees may apply for and, if approved, purchase: Additional Employee Life, Spouse Life, Dependent Life and Employee Long Term Disability Insurances.
+Eligible employees may apply for and, if approved, purchase additional Employee Life, Spouse Life, Dependent Life and Employee Long Term Disability Insurances.

-Through the Blue Cross and Blue Shield medical plans, a no-cost vision discount program for exams, lenses and frames is available.
+Through the Blue Cross and Blue Shield medical plans, a no-cost vision discount program for exams, lenses, and frames is available.
 Additional coverage can be purchased through ECC's voluntary vision provider, VSP.*

 Flexible Spending Account

 Eligible employees can set aside earnings on a pre-tax basis through payroll deduction to pay for qualified health expenses not covered by insurance and child/elder care expenses as prescribed by law.